Symptoms of Dysautonomia

 In this video, Ross Hauser, MD offers an explanation and understanding of autonomic nervous system dysfunction.

+Dysautonomias, or dysfunction of the autonomic nervous system, are responsible for many of the usual or bizarre symptoms from cervical instability.
 For a detailed explanation of this video and summary transcript please see my article: Neurologic, digestive, cardiac, and bladder disorders: Some of the symptoms of Autonomic nervous system dysfunction and treatment options.

 The stories of people